dercode-solutions-2025/The-STAR-7-Virtual-Machine/README.md

-# STAR-7 - A blazingly fast and hands-free virtual machine.
+# STAR-7 - A blazingly fast, lightweight, and hands-free virtual machine.
 Originally written in C++17 in early of March.